JujuAdams/Snitch/3.1/config-services.md

 &nbsp;

-## `SNITCH_INTEGRATION_ON_BOOT`
+## `SNITCH_SERVICE_ON_BOOT`

 *Typical value:* `false`

 Whether to boot the game with bug tracking services turned on or off.
-Logging can be turned on/off manually by calling `SnitchIntegrationSet()`.
-If this macro is set to `false` then your chosen service will need to be turned on manually by calling `SnitchIntegrationSet(true)`.
+Logging can be turned on/off manually by calling `SnitchServiceSet()`.
+If this macro is set to `false` then your chosen service will need to be turned on manually by calling `SnitchServiceSet(true)`.

 !> It is recommended that this macro is set to `false` and you ask for user consent before enabling bug tracking services.